 Javier Martinez (1977) pitcher for the 1998 Pirates.
 He was a third round draft pick by the Cubs out of Puerto Rico in 1994 who, prior to joining the Pirates, had struggled through in the low minors in 1997, posting a 5.73 ERA in 26 A-ball starts.
 Despite the numbers and the fact he was still just 20 years old, he was picked by the Oakland A’s in the rule 5 draft then immediately purchased from them by the Pirates.
 He spent the entire 1998 season in the majors, posting a 4.83 ERA in 37 relief appearances.
 He had a high walk rate but also struck out 42 batters in 41 innings of work.
 Javier returned to the minors in 1999 but again struggled with control and also missed a good portion of the season.
 The Pirates released him in late December of that year and he ended up playing the next six seasons in the minors before retiring.
 He pitched just one game in AAA during his entire career.

 Jack Maguire (1925) outfielder for the 1951 Pirates.
-He was an outfielder most of his brief major league career but in the minors he mostly played infield and with the Pirates it was the same.
+He was an outfielder most of his brief major league career, but in the minors and during his time with the Pirates, he was an infielder.
 He was signed as an amateur by the Giants in 1943, although he was serving in the military for the next two years.
 He returned in 1946 and spent the next four seasons bouncing around the minors until he had a breakout season in 1949, hitting .348 with 71 RBIs for the Minneapolis Millers of the American Association.
 He was with the Giants all of 1950, playing sparingly throughout the year.
 He played just 29 games and started only six of them, hitting .175 in 45 plate appearances.
-He was again being used in the reserve outfield role in 1951 when the Giants put him on waivers in late May despite hitting .400 at the time.
-The Pirates picked him up and used him eight times off the bench in just over a month before they too put him on waivers where he was picked up by the St Louis Browns.
+He was again being used in the reserve outfield role in 1951 when the Giants put him on waivers in late May, despite hitting .400 at the time.
+The Pirates picked him up and used him eight times off the bench in just over a month before they too put him on waivers, where he was picked up by the St Louis Browns.
 He hit .244 in 41 games for the Browns before returning to the minors for one final season in 1952.
 He went 0-for-5, with a walk and run scored while with the Pirates.

 Charlie Hautz (1852) first baseman for the 1884 Pittsburgh Alleghenys.
 He made his major league debut in 1875, playing in the National Association, the first recognized major league and a league that helped pave the way for the National League in 1876.
 Hautz played first base for the St Louis Red Stockings, a team that existed for all of 19 games and won just four of those games.
 He batted .301, etching his name into the baseball record books as the franchises all-time leader in hitting.
 The next and only other time he played in the majors was late in the season for the 1884 Alleghenys when they were still a member of the American Association.
 He hit .208 in seven games with three walks and no runs scored.
 Hautz was an above average player who jumped around the minors his entire career and even turned down multiple offers to play in the National League.